rabat study abroad camel ride

 Gender and Gender Identity

-Women may occupy different spaces, may assume different roles in society, and may express themselves more discretely (dress, sexuality, etc.).
-Women may also be treated differently by men in public (catcalling, less direct eye contact) and at home (domestic chores, child rearing responsibilities).
-Men may express societal dominance, displays of affection amongst other men (greeting friends with a kiss on the cheek or linking arms while walking), and may take on less work than women.
-Differing gender norms can feel uncomfortable or unfair, but every culture has a different history and not one is “better” or “worse”.
+Women may occupy different spaces, assume different roles in society, and express themselves more discretely (dress, sexuality, etc.).
+Women may also be treated differently by men in public (catcalling, less direct eye contact) and at home (domestic chores, child-rearing responsibilities).
+Men may express societal dominance, engage in displays of affection among other men (e.g., greeting friends with a kiss on the cheek or linking arms while walking), and take on less work than women.

 X Gender Marker

-Morocco is a Muslim majority country where sexuality is not presented on the forefront.
-Private matters are generally kept private.
-Even different forms of affection between cisgender people are not displayed.
 In CIEE Rabat, we pride ourselves on providing an inclusive safe space for our students.
-However, due to health safety and security reasons, we do not advise students to display their sexuality/gender in public.
-They may not have sufficient language skills to engage in discourse on the topic and safety is also a concern.
+However, for health, safety, and security reasons, we do not advise students to display their sexuality or gender identity in public.
+They may not have sufficient language skills to engage in discourse on the topic, and safety is also a concern.
 Moroccan laws against homosexuality can result in punishable consequences.
-Generally, public display of affection is not common between any gender and/or sexual identity.
+Generally, public displays of affection are uncommon for any gender or sexual identity.

 Heritage Seekers

 If you are a heritage seeker, you may struggle to manage your expectations and feelings of belonging in the host country.
-At times, you can feel accepted by the local community, based on your shared heritage; other times, you can feel like an outsider, when national identity or cultural differences set you apart.
+At times, you can feel accepted by the local community based on your shared heritage; other times, you can feel like an outsider when national identity or cultural differences set you apart.

-People you meet in Morocco will be very excited to know that you have heritage ties to Morocco or in the region.
-However, this could be a very challenging and overwhelming experience since there are many interwoven expectations and assumptions—like mastering the Arabic language for example!
-Keep in mind that even if you grew up surrounded and brought up with North African culture in the states, living in the region is another intercultural experience all together.
+People you meet in Morocco will be very excited to know that you have heritage ties to Morocco or the region.
+However, this could be a very challenging and overwhelming experience, as there are many interwoven expectations and assumptions—like mastering the Arabic language, for example!

 Racial and Ethnic Identity